hjstoff/nodesetexpr-expand/README.md

 # nodesetexpr-expand

 ## What this project is about
-Nodeset expressions are character strings over a well-defined alphabet of character literals that constitute a (potentially) concise way to denote a potentially large but finite _set_ of nodenames.
+Nodeset expressions are strings, of a formal language defined over some well-defined alphabet of character literals, that constitute a (potentially) concise way to denote a potentially large but finite _set_ of nodenames.

 Nodenames in this context are names of computer systems, such as the nodes of a cluster of compute nodes for high performance computing and/or capacity computing.

 The focus of this project is on (a) language(s) for nodeset expressions and on developing and maintaining (a) tool(s) for producing, from such expressions, the